raad1masum/LMGTFY-bot/README.md

 Get the bot [here](https://discord.com/api/oauth2/authorize?client_id=738117667117989939&permissions=358464&scope=bot)

 # What does it do?
 Did you or someone else ask a stupid question without googleing it first?
-Just type `lmgtfy "your question"` to answer it.
+Just type `lmgtfy "your question"` to answer.

 ![img](assets/img.jpg)